ChristopherEeles/ObsidianNotebook/Vault/Garden/Operational Model of Agonism.md

 	- $\ce{K_A}$ is the agonist-receptor equillibrium dissociation constant

 - What is the relationship between $\ce{[AR]}$ and response?
-	- Don't always know the biochemical details (_.e.g,_ mechanism unknown)
+	- Don't always know the biochemical details (_e.g.,_ mechanism unknown)

 ### Black Box Problem[^2]
 - Relationship between concentration of activated receptor and biological effect is unknown (a black box)